text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 (c) John wants to see Mary
 ```

-The same 2/1 text mention strategy applies.
+The same strategy for balancing distractors that are mentioned in the text applies.
 In this example we mention a distractor word "walking" in option (b), so in the other subsequent state question for this batch we need to mention a distractor word in both incorrect options.

 A common pattern for the Turkers is to ask about the continuation of the story, and people may have genuine differences about what is the most plausible answer.
 If several answer options look plausible, it is best to change the incorrect answers so as to make them look less plausible for a human reader.